Trusted WordPress tutorials, when you need them most.

 AMP for WordPress Plugin Onboarding Wizard

-You can now visit any post on your website and add /amp/ to the end of the URL like this to see a stripped-down AMP version of the post.
+If you chose Transitional or Reader mode, you can visit any post on your website and add /amp/ to the end of the URL to see the AMP version.

 This will be automatically displayed on mobile devices.